-In association with Yom Tov, the Rebbe encouraged all to participate in a Kinus Torah.
-[The Kinus Torah in Melbourne will take place at Yeshivah Shule on Shabbos Chol Hamoied, between Mincha and Maariv.]
+In association with Yom Tov, the Rebbe urged all to participate in a Kinus Torah.

-Tachnun is not recited until the end of Tishrei.
+Tachnun is not recited until after Tishrei.

-SHABBOS BREISHIS
+SHABBOS BREISHIS / MEVORCHIM

 "Vi m'shtelt zich avek Shabbos Breishis, azoy geit a gantz yohr" - As we set ourselves on Shabbos Breishis, so goes the rest of the year.